 Item Name Description

-IpAddress IP address of the discovery target node (IPv4, IPv6, or FQDN name)
+IpAddress IP address of the discovery target node (IPv4, IPv6, FQDN or host name (ISM 2.8.0.030 or later))

 IpmiAccount User name of iRMC/BMC (IPMI)

 IpmiPassword Password of iRMC/BMC (IPMI)

 IpmiPort Port number of iRMC/BMC (IPMI)

 If there is no setting, 623 (default port number) is used

 SshAccount User name for SSH

 SshPassword Password for SSH

 SshPort Port number for SSH

 If there is no setting, 22 (default port number) is used

 HttpsAccount User name for HTTPS

 HttpsPassword Password for HTTPS

+NewHttpsPassword New password for HTTPS

+(ISM 2.8.0.030 or later)

+Item Name Description

+Specify the new password if the password for the PRIMERGY M7 series (iRMC) has not been changed from the factory default (no need to specify if it has been changed).

+At this time, specify the factory default password in "HttpsPassword."

 HttpsPort Port number for HTTPS

 If there is no setting, 443 (default port number) is used

 SnmpType SNMP version

 Setting value: One of SnmpV1, SnmpV2, or SnmpV3

 If you are using SNMPv2c, specify SnmpV2

 SnmpPort Port number for SNMP

 If there is no setting, 161 (default port number) is used

 Community Community name

 Required if either SnmpV1 or SnmpV2 is set for SnmpType

 V3Account User name for SNMPv3

 V3SecLevel SNMPv3 security level

 Setting value: Either authPriv, authNoPriv, or noAuthNoPriv

 V3AuthProtocol Authentication protocol for SNMPv3

 Setting value: Either MD5 or SHA

 V3AuthPassword Authentication password for SNMPv3

 V3PrivProtocol Privacy protocol

 Setting value: Either DES or AES

 V3PrivPassword Privacy password for SNMPv3

 V3EngineId Engine ID for SNMPv3

 V3ContextName Context name for SNMPv3